JLU attracts more than 28 000 students. It is host to a number of projects in the context of Germany’s nationwide “Excellence Initiative”.

 For more than 40 years, questions on social transformation, democratization processes and transitional justice, politics of memory and prevention of conflicts in Latin America have been at the center of interdisciplinary research at LAI.
 For many years the LAI has collaborated with Colombian scholars, universities, and research institutes, enabling regular exchange and developing particular research expertise on pressing questions of the Colombian peace process.

-Marianne Braig, Professor of Political Science, Dr. Kristina Dietz (Political Science) and Dr. Manuel Góngora (Sociology, Law) will represent LAI in the consortium.
+Marianne Braig, Professor of Political Science, Dr. Kristina Dietz (Political Science), Dr. Manuel Góngora (Sociology, Law) and Dr. Mónika Contreras Saiz (Historia) will represent LAI in the consortium.

 The Leibniz Institute PRIF is Germany’s largest peace research institute with more than 80 members of staff.
 Founded in 1970, PRIF became a member institution of the Leibniz Association in 2009.
 With backgrounds in field like political science, sociology, ethnology, cultural studies and economy, researchers at PRIF analyze the causes of violent international and domestic conflicts, investigate the conditions necessary for peace, and disseminate peaceful approaches to conflict resolution.
 Key areas of research address the challenges of post-conflict societies, including transitional justice, security sector reform, peacebuilding as well as the role of external actors in intrastate processes of transformation.
 Research at PRIF is characterized by the dual aim to carry out academic research of the highest quality and to generate and disseminate insights that have political and social relevance.
 Jonas Wolff represents PRIF within the group of German partner institutions.